BerranRemzi/esp-file-server/README.md

 1. Clone or download this repository to your local machine.
 2. Open the project in PlatformIO IDE.
 3. Configure your Wi-Fi credentials in the `config.h` file.
-4. If using an SD card for the file system, insert the SD card into the appropriate slot on the ESP8266 board.
+4. Insert the SD card into the appropriate slot on the ESP8266 board.
 5. Upload the code to your ESP8266 board using PlatformIO IDE.
 The necessary libraries will be automatically downloaded.

 ## Usage